Israeli silence on Syria is strategic

 “We knew the message of what had taken place would be received by the Syrian and Iranian leaderships, and that was enough for us,” the ex-aide said on condition of anonymity.

-Tackling the Iranian nuclear program is Israel’s top priority, making it hesitant to lurch into other conflicts - especially with Syria’s Assad government, an old enemy whose menace has faded, in Israeli eyes, with the two-year-old revolt.
+Tackling the Iranian nuclear programme is Israel’s top priority, making it hesistant to lurch into other conflicts - especially with Syria’s Assad government, an old enemy whose menace has faded, in Israeli eyes, with the two-year-old revolt.

 Nor does Israel seek a flare-up with Hezbollah, which has mostly held fire since their 2006 war in southern Lebanon.